“You will know (the good from the bad) when you are calm, at peace. Passive.

 So, at Peacemaker Academy, we follow a simple process:

 - We sit with our backs straight.
 If your hamstrings are too tight to sit with your back straight, sit cross legged using more pillows so your legs are lower, or sit in a kneeling position.
+If none of these are possible, it is ok to lay down, but sitting is preferable if possible because it promotes wakeful attention.

 - Your hands can rest on your thighs palms up or down, or hang toward the ground.